Skip to content

 1. Bring your medications or a list of your medications with you to your appointment.

-3. Anticipate that routine general medical visits will take an hour of your time.
+3. Anticipate that routine general medical visits will take approximately an hour of your time.

 4. Remember, it’s always ok to ask questions about your care, your safety, and about costs at the University Health Center.